jakelangham/kestrel/docs/source/settings_and_parameters/initial conditions.rst

     :code:`capLat = 13.248745`

-        The latitude of the center of the volume in decimal degrees in WGS84 coordinates.
+        The latitude of the centre of the volume in decimal degrees in WGS84 coordinates.

     :code:`capLat = 123.686939`

-        The longitude of the center of the volume in decimal degrees in WGS84 coordinates.
+        The longitude of the centre of the volume in decimal degrees in WGS84 coordinates.

     :code:`capX = 100`

-        The offset of the center of the volume along the :math:`x` axis in metres from the centre of the domain.
+        The offset of the centre of the volume along the :math:`x` axis in metres from the centre of the domain.

     :code:`capY = -50`

-        The offset of the center of the volume along the :math:`y` axis in metres from the centre of the domain.
+        The offset of the centre of the volume along the :math:`y` axis in metres from the centre of the domain.

 To set the volume of the release, exactly two out of three of the following